 How do I fill up with hydrogen?

 At our stations there are two different tank couplings.
-In the movie we show the refueling with both.
-Here you can also download the refuelling instructions as a PDF file:
+In the movie we show how to refuel with both.
+You can also download the refuelling instructions as a PDF file here:

 Remove the dispenser by lifting it upwards out of the slot and then moving it away in a downward direction.
 After you have opened the fuel tank flap and removed the tank lid, the dispenser nozzle can be placed on the vehicle’s tank nozzle.